ballerina-platform/ballerina-dev-website/community.md

 - Be notified about the <a href="https://docs.google.com/forms/d/e/1FAIpQLSfJkkaXmOf-ULhZ1Oi7bXAG_UmieRQ3wF8mKDohWux-8Ltfsw/viewform" target="_blank">details of the upcoming community calls</a>.

+- Check out the recordings of all our <a href="https://www.youtube.com/playlist?list=PL7JOecNWBb0JAdYWqeGmD35MjE0KTjHXU">past community calls</a>.

 - Get involved in our next Community Call by <a href="https://docs.google.com/forms/d/e/1FAIpQLSewd7XGlQeuCI2P9XlQ-A8rtFGn9ghbdYpghIi9K03VlxHcRg/viewform" target="_blank">submitting a discussion topic or requesting to do your own quick demo</a>.

 ## Seek help